Explore health content from A to Z.

 Other bariatric surgery patients.
 Often they know just what you’re going through.
 You may find other patients through a support group at your bariatric surgery program.
 Or there may be a group in your local community.

 A mental health professional.
-If you spoke before surgery, you might seek him or her out again.
+If you spoke to one before surgery, you might seek him or her out again.
 Special counseling or classes may be suggested.

 American Society for Metabolic and Bariatric Surgery